ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 The protocol defines a number of API endpoints, resources and identifier definitions, and message flows corresponding to the asset transfer between the two gateways.

-The current document pertains to the interaction between gateways through API2.
+The current document pertains to the interaction between gateways through API2 [SATP-ARCH].

 ```
                  +----------+                +----------+